Post

 Github Pages : A free hosting service

-GitHub Pages offers free hosting of a Jekyll website in one of your repositories.
-The website is then published and can be found at username.github.io or under your own domain name.
+GitHub Pages offers free hosting for Jekyll websites directly from a repository.
+The website is then published and can be accessed at username.github.io or under a custom domain name.

-As you’ve probably noticed, I went with the latter option because I already own the beniserv.fr domain for my home server and other services.
+As you’ve probably noticed, I opted for the latter because I already own the beniserv.fr domain for my home server and other services.

 Github Pages Github Pages